 Painter's stepladders longer than 12 feet shall not be supplied.

 "Mason's ladder."
 A mason's ladder is a special type of single ladder intended for use in heavy construction work.

 Mason's ladders longer than 40 feet shall not be supplied.

 "Trolley and side-rolling ladders" -

 "Length."
-Trolley ladders and side-rolling ladders longer than 20 feet should not be
+Trolley ladders and side-rolling ladders longer than 20 feet should not be supplied.

 "Care and use of ladders" -

 "Care."
 To insure safety and serviceability the following precautions on the care of ladders shall be observed: